jspauley/til/sql/show_columns_and_data_types.md

-# Show Columns With Data Types In Presto
+# Show Columns With Data Types In Trino

-To list the columns in a table along with their data types in Presto, run the following command:
+To list the columns in a table along with their data types in Trino, run the following command:

 ```sql
 SHOW COLUMNS FROM table